Click to zoom

 Final takeaway

-Personal note: In projects I’ve overseen, rolling out HMAC-signed event envelopes and rotating session tokens cut down suspicious event patterns in weeks.
-It’s not glamorous work.
-But it keeps your AI assistants honest and your devs safer.
+Personal note: In projects I’ve overseen, rolling out HMAC-signed event envelopes and rotating session tokens cut suspicious event patterns in weeks.
+Not glamorous — but it keeps assistants honest and devs safer.
 Worth every hour.